 ResponsibilitiesThe Research & Instruction Librarian for the Social Sciences provides a range of services to support the teaching, learning, and research needs of faculty and students, particularly those in the social science disciplines.
-These services include classroom instruction, online resource guides, and research assistance in the Learning Commons and remotely via e-mail, phone, or online chat.
-Working with the Chief Bibliographer for Social Sciences & Government Publications, the Research & Instruction Librarian contributes to maintaining the collections of Howard-Tilton Memorial Library, with primary responsibility for materials in Anthropology.
+These services include classroom instruction, online resource guides, and research assistance both in the Learning Commons and remotely via e-mail, phone, or online chat.
+In collaboration with the Chief Bibliographer for Social Sciences & Government Publications, the Research & Instruction Librarian contributes to maintaining the collections of Howard-Tilton Memorial Library, with primary responsibility for materials in Anthropology and Sociology.

 "The Information Laboratory: Using Active Learning in the Library to Enhance Classroom Objectives."
-NOLA Information Literacy Collective, Forum 2013.
+Presentation at the NOLA Information Literacy Collective Forum.
 New Orleans, LA , August 2013.

 "Early Returns: Notes on a Programmatic Approach to Information Literacy Instruction in Sociology."
-American Library Association Midwinter Meeting.
+Presentation at the American Library Association Midwinter Meeting.
 Seattle, WA, January 2013.

 "Beyond the One-Shot: Advantages of a Programmatic Approach to Information Literacy Instruction."
 ANSS Currents 27 no. 2 (Fall 2012): 23-26. (http://anssacrl.files.wordpress.com/2010/09/anss-currents-fall-2012-1.pdf)